 Communication is a really important skill in the world as there is so much things in this world that is only possible or easier to do with other people.
 Me being able to come out of my shell and be able to communicate more comfortably with others is good.
-Though, I still don’t completely enjoy talking to others and still constantly second guess what I am going to say because of my fear of what others think of me.
+Though I still don’t completely enjoy talking to others and still constantly second guess what I am going to say because of my fear of what others think of me.
 So, I aim to continue to grow my social skills and integrate myself more in the communities that I am in.

+Dear Jared,

+This is a very good start to your essay.
+You have a clear show of personal growth, and your story of learning how to communicate better is something that people can relate to easily.
+Below are a few notes on how you can improve your essay further.

+First, try your best to be descriptive in your writing.
+Show, don’t tell.
+To do this, use descriptions (much like you did in your first paragraph, where you described the atmosphere of the cafeteria).
+Instead of telling us that your social anxiety made things difficult for you to do important things, show us how, through describing these events.
+Help the reader better experience things from your point of view.

+Second, at the end of your essay, I suggest elaborating more on how you’re practicing what you’ve learned throughout your journey.
+How has your growth changed you personally?
+How will you anticipate using what you’ve learned in your future plans?

+Otherwise, you’re headed in a good direction.
+Keep it up.

+All the best,

+Arianne

+ALL-in Essay Editor